OctopusDeploy/blog/blog/2021-12/ami-mappings/index.md

 ## Conclusion

-Keeping your CloudFormation templates up to date with the latest AMI IDs is a constant challenge and is made more complicated by the fact that every region has unique AMI IDs.
-In this post you learned how to generate up to date mappings with regional AMI IDs to copy and paste into your CloudFormation templates.
+Keeping your CloudFormation templates up-to-date with the latest AMI IDs is a constant challenge.
+It's made more complicated by the fact that every region has unique AMI IDs.

+In this post, you learned how to generate up-to-date mappings with regional AMI IDs to copy and paste into your CloudFormation templates.